 - 6.1.1 Cartographic Regression, Topographical Analysis, and Historic Research have provided evidence for the historic use of the site.
-By collating this information, we have assessed the impact on previous archaeological remains through the following method of categorisation: - Total Impact Where the area has undergone a destructive process to a depth that would in all probability have destroyed any archaeological remains e.g., construction, mining, quarrying, archaeological evaluations etc. - High Impact Where the ground level has been reduced to below natural geographical levels that would leave archaeological remains partly in situ either in plan or section e.g., the construction of roads, railways, buildings, strip foundations etc. - Medium Impact Where there has been low level or random disturbance of the ground that would result in the survival of archaeological remains in areas undisturbed e.g., the installation of services, pad-stone or piled foundations, temporary structures etc. - Low Impact Where the ground has been penetrated to a very low level e.g., farming, landscaping, slab foundation etc. - 6.1.2 Cartographic regression, topographic analysis and historical research indicate that the Application Site was essentially agricultural land before becoming part of Preston Nursery where the PDA was used as a nursery for young trees with the trees planted in rows across the site.
-The trees are likely to have caused disturbance and truncation to a depth of circa 0.5m below ground level especially since some of the trees have now been removed in recent years caused a low/medium level of historical impact.
-Associated with the construction of the recent new storage building adjacent to the north west corner of the PDA, it appears that there is some raised ground and hardstanding added.
+By collating this information, we have assessed the impact on previous archaeological remains through the following method of categorisation: - Total Impact Where the area has undergone a destructive process to a depth that would in all probability have destroyed any archaeological remains e.g., construction, mining, quarrying, archaeological evaluations etc. - High Impact Where the ground level has been reduced to below natural geographical levels that would leave archaeological remains partly in situ either in plan or section e.g., the construction of roads, railways, buildings, strip foundations etc. - Medium Impact Where there has been low level or random disturbance of the ground that would result in the survival of archaeological remains in areas undisturbed e.g., the installation of services, pad-stone or piled foundations, temporary structures etc. - Low Impact Where the ground has been penetrated to a very low level e.g., farming, landscaping, slab foundation etc. - 6.1.2 Cartographic regression, topographic analysis and historical research indicate that the Application Site was essentially agricultural land before becoming part of Preston Nursery where the PDA was used as part of an area containing glasshouses.
+The use of the area for planting and growing on as well as glasshouses and other hardstanding areas are likely to have caused some disturbance and truncation to a depth of circa 0.5m below ground level.
+In addition, with the use of the western area of the PDA for car parking that has been tarmacked, there is likely to have been surface disturbance.
+Overall, the nursery activities are believed to have caused a low/medium level of historical impact.